Smoking in Australia: New South Wales

 New South Wales has adopted a comprehensive program following the amendments to the Public Health Act 1991, in 1996, due to the rising rate of underage smoking, and their ease in accessing tobacco products.
 This program ensured that tobacco retailers asked for identification to ensure that customers were above the age of 18, and finally an educational strategy to increase general awareness about the requirements legislated under the Public Health Act 1991.
 The responsibility of monitoring the compliance of the Public Health Act 1991, falls with the Environmental Health Officers, who prosecute retailers when this legislation is breached.

 South Australia

-The measures implemented by South Australia to prevent and minimise the supply of tobacco to underage individual's is regulated through the introduction of the Tobacco Product Regulation Act 1997, which ultimately increased the penalties when tobacco laws are breached.
-This legislation does not only involve identification of an individual, as an only defence to combat the supply of tobacco to underage individuals, which is the circumstance in other states and territories.
+The measures implemented by South Australia to prevent and minimise the supply of tobacco to underage individuals are enacted through the Tobacco and E-Cigarette Products Act 1977 (the Tobacco Product Regulation Act 1997 prior to 31 March 2019), which ultimately increased penalties for breaches of legislation.